7 Things That Happen After You Pay Off Your Credit Card

 Speed up the time it takes you to completely own your home by diverting your extra money to your mortgage balance.
 If you purchased your home with less than 20% down, paying down your mortgage will help you get rid of your private mortgage insurance.
 Increasing the amount of equity you have in your home can get you off the hook for PMI and lower your monthly mortgage payment.

 Aside from ditching PMI, paying off your mortgage sooner can save interest and push you to full homeownership years sooner than only making your required mortgage payment.
 Check your loan paperwork to be sure you won’t face any early payment penalties by paying your mortgage sooner than scheduled.

 You Can Pay off Your Car Loan

 Your auto loan is another candidate for payoff once you’ve paid off a credit card.
 You may even prioritize your auto loan over your mortgage, especially if your auto loan has a high interest rate.
 You’ll save money on interest and own your vehicle sooner.
 In some cases, your auto insurance rate will go down once your loan is completely repaid.
 And with your auto payment and credit card payment out of the way, you’ll have more funds available for your other financial goals.

 You Can Put the Money in Savings

 If you don’t have other credit cards or debts to pay off, the next best thing is to put the money in savings.
 You can contribute to your retirement fund, kids’ college fund, emergency fund, or vacation savings.
-It'll be easier if you divert the funds to your savings goal immediately after you've paid off your credit card.
+It'll be easier if you divert the funds to your savings goal immediately after you've paid off your credit card by setting up an automatic transfer.
 It's harder to save the money once you get used to spending it.

 Your Account Will Remain Open Unless You Close It